 Make décor all about you!

-Turn your interests into art and show off the things you love.
+Turn your interests into art and display the things you love.
 Travel, film, food, friends, literature, TV, comic books—whatever you're into, put it on display in some way.
-From framed posters to artfully displayed figures, design with what you like!
+From framed posters to artfully displayed figures, design with what you like and keep pre-quarantine memories close!

 Create a music center